 Green tree pythons can be found in New Guinea, extreme northern Australia, and Indonesia.
 They are similar in appearance and behavior to emerald tree boas, despite belonging to different families.

 They are bright green, heavy-bodied snakes, with flecks of white scales down their body.
 Juveniles can be yellow or red with white blotches.

-Green tree pythons spend most of their time looped around branches, waiting to ambush potential prey.
+Green tree pythons spend most of their time looped around branches, waiting to ambush prey.
 They have heat-sensing pits near their lips, helping them to detect warm-blooded animals.

 They are non-venomous, and do not pose any danger to humans.
 In fact, green tree pythons are commonly kept as pets.

 Non-Venomous Green Snakes in Australia